Netflix/falcor/documentation/router.md

 ]);
 ~~~

-### 2. A Single Falcor Route can match multiple Paths
+### 2. A Single Falcor Route Can Match Multiple Paths

 Traditional App server Routers only need to match the URL path, because HTTP requests are designed to retrieve a single resource.
 In contrast a single HTTP request to a Falcor application server may contain multiple paths in the query string.
 As a result a single Falcor route can match multiple paths at once.
 Matching multiple paths in a single route can be more efficient in the event they can be retrieved with a single backend request.